 It’s for this reason that God cared so much about His people honoring the Sabbath day and keeping it holy.
 Jesus isn’t just “Lord of the Sabbath,” He is our Sabbath rest!

 In part 2 of this series, I wrote about the purpose behind the Sabbath in the Old Testament.
-Based on all the New Testament teaches regarding the issue, I do not believe we are required to religiously set aside a day of the week under the New Covenant.
+Based on what the New Testament teaches regarding the issue, I do not believe we are required to religiously set aside a day of the week under the New Covenant.
 (Although there’s nothing wrong with doing so, and many have found it to be quite rewarding and spiritually restful.
 And I will also add that if you feel in your heart that God has called you to set aside a day of rest each week, then do so!)
 I do believe, however, that the purpose behind the Sabbath still stands in Christ.

 - Rest – Jesus told us to not be anxious about anything.
 (As a natural worrier, I know this is easier said than done.)
 God wants us to find our rest in Him.
 Even when the world is crazy and chaotic around us, even when we have a lot on our plate… we can rest in knowing that He is our strength and that He will always provide.
 On another note, I also believe that God never intended for us to overwork ourselves.
 Physical rest is a good thing, and we should make it a part of our normal routine.